-In 2018, a number of companies developed pilot mid-life MOT programmes as part of an assessment project delivered by the Centre for Ageing Better.(5)
+A number of companies developed pilot mid-life MOT programmes as part of an assessment project delivered by the Centre for Ageing Better.14

 Various delivery formats were tested.
 Learnings illustrated the advantages and disadvantages of the different formats according to the needs of businesses.